Which Metals Are Not Magnetic

 Conclusion

 The world of magnetism is far richer and more complex than the simple attraction of a refrigerator magnet to iron.
 Many metals, often overlooked, exhibit non-magnetic behavior, predominantly diamagnetism.
 Understanding the electronic structure, crystallographic arrangements, and other factors influencing the magnetic properties of metals is essential for material scientists, engineers, and anyone interested in the fascinating properties of matter.
-This guide provides a comprehensive overview, clarifying which metals are not magnetic and highlighting the importance of their unique properties in diverse technological applications.
+Because of that, this guide provides a comprehensive overview, clarifying which metals are not magnetic and highlighting the importance of their unique properties in diverse technological applications.
 The subtle but significant differences between diamagnetism, paramagnetism, and ferromagnetism underscore the nuances of material science and the ongoing quest to understand the behavior of matter at the atomic level.